 The internship opportunity I had in the nanoDC Laboratory, Indian Institute of Technology Gandhinagar was a great experience for learning and research-professional development.
 I feel myself privileged for getting to meet and interact with many wonderful people and professionals who led me throughout this internship period.

-I extend my deepest gratitude to my internship supervisor and mentor Dr. Nihar Ranjan Mohapatra (Assistant Professor of Electrical Engineering, IIT Gandhinagar) for his esteemed guidance, numerous fruitful discussions and invaluable inputs during my internship tenure.
+I extend my deepest gratitude to my internship supervisor and mentor Dr. Nihar Ranjan Mohapatra (Assistant Professor of Electrical Engineering, IIT Gandhinagar) for his esteemed guidance, invaluable inputs during my internship tenure.
 I could not have imagined having a better advisor and mentor for pursuing this internship project.

 I choose this special space to gratefully acknowledge the immense cooperation and contribution of Mr. Mohit D Ganeriwala, PhD scholar at IITGN, who has made this journey a truly learning and joyful experience.
 His efforts in guiding me in every aspect to provide me a congenial working atmosphere are highly appreciated.
 Not only he guided me for the successful completion of the internship work but also shaped my vision as a budding research aspirant.